bryanpkc/corkscrew/README.md

 ## How Do I Use The HTTP Authentication Feature?

-You will need to create a file that contains your usename and password in the form of:
+You will need to create a file that contains your username and password in the form of:

 ```text